-- Next, we are now, in early 2021, installing new switches that are twice as small and twice as numerous as our present switches.
+- We are now testing and perfecting new switches that are twice as small and twice as numerous as our present switches.
 This will allow us to initially increase the electric current in our device by about 40%.
 We get leverage with that as well, increasing yield by a factor of 4 to 40 J.

 - We will then turn on the full power of our capacitor bank, going up from eight capacitors to twelve and from 40 kV to 45 kV.
 That will increase our current and compression by more than 60% and our yield by 8 to about 300 J.